-Leverage ratio is the ratio of debt owned by a bank to its equity/capital.
+Leverage ratio is thus the ratio of debt owed by a bank to its equity/capital.

 Debt ratio = Total liabilities / Total assets

-It measure the total amount of companies assets provided by obtaining debt.
+It consequently measures the total amount of companies' assets provided by obtaining debt.

 Debt-to-equity swap = Total debt / Shareholders' equity

-It calculates the amount of financial liabilities and debt against a shareholder's equity.
+It thus calculates the number of financial liabilities and the debt against a shareholder's equity.

 Interest coverage ratio = Operating income / Interest expenses

-It shows that a company can pay its interest with how much ease.
+It thus shows that a company can pay its interest with how much ease.